 Well, what now?

-There are literally hundreds of cheap headlamps on the market today.
+There are literally hundreds of cheap models on the market today.
 If you’re looking for something to use at home in case of a power failure then one of those will do fine.

 If you’re heading outdoors and want some serious light you can depend on then you’ll need to spend a little more.
 The best headlamp doesn’t have to cost a fortune.

 Your best value lies in one that has average brightness, good battery life and features that you’ll actually use.
-Any one of the great products in the headlamp reviews above will be great additions to your outdoor gear.
+Any one of the products in the reviews above will be a great addition to your outdoor gear.